t04glovern/t04glovern.github.io.raw/_posts/2016-02-02-equallogic-storage-pool-connection-via-iscsi-into-esxi.markdown

 ![ESXi iSCSI Static Discovery]({{ site.url }}/images/posts/equallogic-storage/equallogic-storage-pool-adapter-discovery-static.png)

 Now we just need to add the discovered devices as storage locations; do this by navigating to the `Configuration > Storage` section.
 You might find that the Datastores already show up and have been added automatically.
-If they have then don't worry about the following steps (you're done!)
+If they have, then don't worry about the following steps (you're done!)

 If they don't show up simply click `Add Storage` with the storage type `Disk/LUN` and individually add the three targets making sure to name them something reasonable.